gradio-app/gradio/guides/getting_started.md

 ### The Interface

-Gradio can wrap almost any Python function with an easy to use interface.
+Gradio can wrap almost any Python function with an easy-to-use user interface.
 That function could be anything from a simple tax calculator to a pretrained model.

 The core  `Interface`  class is initialized with three parameters: